usnistgov/oscal-xproc3/tutorial/sequence/Lesson02/walkthrough_219.md

 They are also, relatively speaking, *mature* technologies, at least in comparison to similar offerings.

-And when XProc works, we also have the functional underpinnings we need for comparing - for example - different XSLT implementations.
+And when XProc works, we also have the functional underpinnings we need for comparing – for example – different XSLT implementations.

 Initiated in 1996, XML continues to be generative in 2024.

 ## Snapshot history: an XML time line

-[TODO: complete this, or move it, or both] ...
+[TODO] Evidently we could use help completing and fact checking all this...

 | Year | Publication | Capabilities | Processing frameworks | Platforms |
 | --- | --- | --- | --- | --- |